 The ONP may be integrated as part of BSc (Hons) and MSc courses in International Nursing Studies and students can therefore gain an undergraduate/postgraduate degree in International Nursing Studies, obtaining registration with the Nursing and Midwifery Council (NMC) to work in the UK.
 Each of these courses are full-time for one year, during which time students are given the option to undertake the ONP, which involves 400 hours of supervised practice placement.
 During study, international students studying at universities in the UK are permitted to work 20 hours per week during term time and full-time during holidays.

-SI-UK is here to help with your application.
-To get your application started today, take the first step and arrange your free consultation at an SI-UK office or via Skype.
+SI-UK is here to help with your Nursing application.
+Get started today and arrange your free consultation at an SI-UK office or via Skype.

 Most nursing degrees tend to last for four years, and students will cover a wide variety of the different aspects of Nursing during this time.
 Compulsory courses in Life Sciences will take place, while placements in various community and medical centre will also see you take a hands on role with your skills.
 Lectures, tutorials, practical sessions and group work will cover each aspect of the profession.

 Careers in Nursing